 - ALL PURPOSE: Recommended for home, car, boat, camping, kitchen, sports and weather emergencies

 - QUALITY ASSURANCE: Swiss Safe Guarantees customer satisfaction

 |Bright red pack with white cross emblazoned on the front||Signaling mirror||Waterproof|

 |Pain killers||Alcohol wipes||Water|

-This pack has everything you would need in a life-saving emergency and some survival equipment.
-There are a tiny saw and fishing hooks inside and a Ferro rod that will help you start a fire.
-All this, plus the live-saving tools inside, are packed down into a pack that is smaller than your hiking boots.
+This pack has everything you need in a life-saving emergency and some survival equipment.
+A tiny saw, fishing hooks inside, and a Ferro rod will help you start a fire.
+All this, plus the live-saving tools inside, are packed into a pack smaller than your hiking boots.